 Forest management in the Town of Grafton continues to be done by Ozaukee County staff and OWLT staff and volunteers.
 Ozaukee County manages the Lion’s Den Nature Preserve area.
 OWLT manages Bratt Woods, Kurtz Woods and the private easement forest land in the Town, such as Woodland Shores.
-All properties have a management plan in place and are monitored a least once a year in addition to property management activities from spring through autumn.
+All properties have a management plan in place and are monitored at least once a year in addition to property management activities from spring through autumn.
 Additionally, Ulao Creek Partnership has an active program in both tree planting and invasive plant removal along Ulao Creek and on adjacent properties.
-(2017)
+(2019)

 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 Because of their small office space and the infrequency of resident visits to that office, the Town continues to believe that internet links are the most effective way to inform town residents on educational topics.
 As an incidental support, Ozaukee Humane will not adopt cats to county residents without guarantee that the cats will be kept indoors.
 Additional brochures are available at the Town office.
 (2019)

 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

 The Town of Grafton is currently updating its website, and will provide future links to information on how to protect birds from window strikes.
 Prior to the update the Town of Grafton OSC had a page dedicated to this information; this will continue.
 (2019)

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.